The Adventures of Blinky Bill: Season 3 (Blinky Bill, 2004)

 In season 3 (alternatively known as Blinky Bill's Extraordinary Balloon Adventure and Blinky Bill's Around the World Adventures in marketing), Blinky Bill, Nutsy, and Flap travel around the world in a hot air balloon that takes them on exciting adventures being chased by two humans named Basil and Cyril who are the Circus Bros.
 The animals he rescued were: Slippery, Leo, Ling-Ling, Tico, Yoyo, and Penelope (who originally works for the Circus Bros.).
 They went to Antarctica, the African plains, China, the Amazon rainforest, India and Paris.

 The season aired on 10 June 2004 on the Seven Network.
 The third series was a Yoram Gross-EM.TV co-production with EM.TV (Germany), WDR (Germany), ABC (Australia), and Wavery (Netherlands).

 Spin-offs

 Two spin-off pilot episodes, Flap's Family and Flap's Island, both following the story of supporting character Flap, were developed by Yoram Gross with the assistance of the Australian Film Commission and the New South Wales Film and Television Office in 1996, but both were not picked up.

 TV movie (Blinky Bill's White Christmas, 2005)

-In 2005, a television movie entitled Blinky Bill's White Christmas was produced by Yoram Gross-EM.TV, with the co-production of WDR (Germany).
+In 2005, a television movie entitled Blinky Bill's White Christmas was produced by Yoram Gross-EM.TV, in co-production with WDR (Germany).
 The telemovie first aired on the Seven Network on 24 December 2005.
 Its theme song, "Christmas in Australia", was performed by Christine Anu.

 In the Philippines, the special was aired across two parts on GMA Network on 1 and 2 December 2020.